-Mohammad Alzoghayer is a 33-year-old community organizer on hunger strike in Israeli jail.
+Mohammad Alzoghayer is a 34-year-old community organizer on hunger strike in Israeli jail.
+He has been detained for 15 months without charge or trial.
 Mohammad is from Hebron and is the father of three.
 He is the Arabic spokesman for Youth Against Settlements (YAS), a Hebron-based Palestinian grassroots group that engages in peaceful community activism against the Israeli occupation.

 SIGN THE PETITION to free Mohammad.

 Mohammad was detained on April 20, 2020 by Israeli authorities and placed in administrative detention for four months, which was extended for another four months in August, 2020.
 On October 20, exactly 6 months into his detention, he declared a hunger strike in Israeli jail.
 “The Israeli military can’t stop my activism,” Alzoghayer stated.
 “I will continue supporting nonviolent resistance.
 According to international law, I have done nothing wrong."
 As punishment for his peaceful hunger strike, Mohammad was placed in solitary confinement, and his mattress, clothes and personal belongings were taken from him.
 He ended his hunger strike on November 9th after nearly three weeks due to a promise by the Israeli authorities to release him next April.

 However, the Israeli authorities did not keep this promise and he has now been 15 months in detention.
 He is being held without charge or trial.
 While Israel's civil law allows the police to detain individuals for 24 hours before having to bring charges, Palestinians are subject to the Israeli military law and can be held indefinitely, sometimes years, in administrative detention.
 Many human rights organizations, such as Amnesty International, believes the practice amounts to arbitrary detention, which is illegal under international law.
 As of August 2020, 355 Palestinians were held in Israeli administrative detention.